Skip To Main Content

 “I developed a passion for music early on, and I realized I wanted to teach when I reached high school.
 My parents are lifelong musicians and teachers, and always supported me throughout my musical career wherever it led, encouraging me to share the music I loved with others."

-A native of North Carolina, I attended Appalachian State University in Boone, NC where I studied trumpet with James Stokes, piano with Bair Shagdaron (Moscow Conservatory), and conducting with John Ross (Interlochen).
-I was active in the Marching Mountaineers as both performer and arranger, and played trumpet and piano in the Appalachian Wind Ensemble, Symphony Band, and Trumpet Choir.
-I received my Bachelors of Music in Instrumental Music Education in 2017.
+I grew up in North Carolina and attended Appalachian State University in Boone, NC where I studied trumpet, piano, and conducting with incredible teachers.
+I was active in the Marching Mountaineers as both performer and arranger, and played trumpet and piano in many different ensembles on campus.
+I received my Bachelors of Music in Instrumental Music Education in 2017 and moved to the Fairfax area, where I began working as a substitute teacher in FCPS.
+I spent 2 years working with many band programs in the Fairfax and Loudoun areas, including the Northern Virginia Youth Winds, before joining the Potomac family.

 Mrs. Jen Hellman